-A graduate student whose GPA falls below 3.0 at any point after completing nine credit hours will be placed on academic probation.
+A graduate student whose cumulative GPA falls below 3.0 at any point after completing nine credit hours, who fails to complete an appropriate number of credit hours per semester, or who receives "unacceptable progress" noted on their annual review (doctoral students only) will be placed on academic probation.
+A set of requirements will be agreed upon between the Associate Dean of PhD/MS Programs (for PhD) or Associate Dean for Applied Public Health (for DrPH), doctoral student, and student's advisor, which the student must complete to remove their probation status.
 This probation extends through the period in which the student next attempts 12 credit hours of work, including required courses.
 A student's program may be restricted by the program director if deemed necessary.

-A student who fails to raise the cumulative GPA to 3.0 or better during the period of probation is subject to suspension.
+A student who fails to raise their cumulative GPA to 3.0 or better during the period of probation is subject to suspension.
 Incomplete grades and grades of B- or lower are not permitted during the probationary period and are grounds for automatic suspension or continued probation.
 Students on academic probation are not eligible to apply for graduation.
 The GWSPH Dean's Office, in consultation with the student's academic advisor, may continue a student on probation (in lieu of suspension) if satisfactory progress is demonstrated during the probationary period as determined by the Senior Associate Dean for Academic Affairs.